stevengunneweg/1337/README.md

 1337
 ====

-A competition page for the 1337 time
+A competition game for the 1337 time

+Click the button on exactly 13:37 before everyone else.